wp-plugins/suggest-review/readme.txt

 3. When the button is clicked, it changes to a text box with submit and cancel buttons.
 4. When editing a post, if it has been suggested for review, this meta box will appear.
 The checkbox is automatically checked; the assumption is that you are editing the content to resolve a review suggestion.
 Also note the radio button that allows you to exclude a post while you are editing, rather than entering them directly into the admin options.
 5. Options page.
+6. Dashboard page to list flagged posts.
+7. Admins see the settings and post list in the dashboard.

-== Changelog ==
+== Changelog ===

+= 1.3.2 =
+* Minor bug fix relating to CSS on the comment box.

+= 1.3.1 =
+* Added option to change the text of the button.

+= 1.3.0 =
+* Added option to not display comment on posts.
+* Added dashboard page that lists all flagged posts (that the current user has access to).
+* Both new features are at WPHaider's suggestion, so big thanks go to Haider!

+= 1.2.5 =
+* Fixed bug that caused the button to now appear when using http instead of https.
+Thanks to WPHaider for finding it.

+= 1.2.4 =
+* Added option for text alignment of footer.

+= 1.2.3 =
+* Changed option for adding last update stamp to posts.
+You can now select "Yes, if not in exclusion list".

+= 1.2.2 =
+* Added bulk action option to exclude posts (and only posts at this time) from SR.

 = 1.2.1 =
 * Added checkbox to set a page or post to be excluded while editing that page or post.
 This allows non-admin users to exclude things without asking an admin to do it.

 = 1.2.0 =
 * When submitting comments, the review flag was always set and comments would be lost.
 This is now fixed.